telepresenceio/telepresence/docs/index.md

 * [Supporting running local Docker containers, not just local processes](https://github.com/datawire/telepresence/issues/76)
 * [Removing need for Kubernetes credentials](https://github.com/datawire/telepresence/issues/2)
-* Implementing any of the unsupported features mentioned above.

 Please add comments to relevant tickets if you are interested in these features, or [file a new issue](https://github.com/datawire/telepresence/issues/new) if there is no existing ticket for a desired feature or bug report.